GB127/SJ-rando/README.md

             -> This has a side effect of altering astronaut's max fallspeed as they share the same Y maxspeed.
         -- The acceleration is randomized:
             - The acceleration for X and Y speed depends on the rocket's direction.
 This dependency is randomized.
 It can be either : [vanilla, linearized, reversed]
-            - The max value of acceleration is randomized. it can be anything in the following range : [64,...,255] -> 64 is vanilla.
+            - The max value of acceleration is randomized. it can be anything in the following range : [20,...,255] -> Note that the speed of the rocket will determine the minimum of the range.
+Here are the minimum according to speed: speed => min acceleration
+                    3 => 20
+                    4 => 42
+                    5 => 64
+                    6 => 86
+                    7 => 108
+                    8 => 130

+                -> 64 is vanilla.
             - All the others acceleration of the distribution are adjusted with the same ratio of vanilla max accel vs. randomized max accel.